Fruit trees : sensitive trees

 In this case, you will receive an email informing you that the order will be canceled and your money will be refunded.

-The flowers you see in your trees in the spring are potentially future fruits!
-However, in order for them to turn into fruit, each flower must be fertilized with the pollen of another flower.
-This is called “pollination”.
-Most fruit trees depend on insects to carry pollen from flower to flower.
+The flowers you see on your trees in the spring are potentially future fruit!
+But for each flower to become fruit, it must be fertilized with pollen from another flower.
+This is called “pollination.
+Most fruit trees rely on insects to carry pollen from one flower to another.

-Fruit trees are classified into two broad categories, self-fertile and self-sterile:
+Fruit trees fall into two broad categories: self-fertile and self-sterile:

 A self-fertile species can produce fruit by self-fertilization.
-In other words, this means that the pollen of a tree can fertilize the flowers of the same tree or of the same variety.
-These trees can therefore be planted alone and still produce fruit.
+In other words, pollen from one tree can fertilize flowers of the same tree or variety.
+Therefore, these trees can be planted alone and still produce fruit.

 A self-sterile species CANNOT produce fruit by self-fertilization.
-Pollen from a tree CANNOT fertilize flowers of the same variety.
-It is important to have, in its vicinity, another variety of the same species to allow the production of fruits.
-For example, two self-sterile apple trees of the same variety cannot pollinate each other.
+Pollen from one tree CANNOT pollinate flowers of the same variety.
+It is important to have another variety of the same species nearby for fruit production to occur.
+For example, two self-sterile apple trees of the same variety will not pollinate each other.

-It should be noted that, even for self-fertile species, it is better to plant another variety nearby for better production.
+It should be noted that even for a self-pollinating species, it is preferable to plant another variety nearby for better production.

-For most species, the recommended maximum distance between compatible fruit trees is 30 meters.
+For most varieties, the maximum recommended distance between compatible fruit trees is 30 meters.

 -Apple trees: 4 to 7 years

-Thus, for the majority of fruit trees, 2 different AND compatible varieties will be needed to ensure the pollination necessary for fruit production.
+So for most fruit trees, you’ll need 2 different AND compatible varieties to provide the pollination needed for fruit production.